Eunovo/ProjectJumga/README.md

 Riders and Sellers can withdraw from their earnings at anytime by visiting [the wallet page](https://pure-crag-32381.herokuapp.com/dashboard/wallet).
 **Jumga uses FlutterWave's Transfer** api to make transfers to user bank accounts.
 See how I do this [here](https://github.com/Eunovo/ProjectJumga/blob/2488dd9a643953368155c67aa82288dbaaa56378/server/src/controllers/payouts/PayoutController.ts#L20-L24) and [here](https://github.com/Eunovo/ProjectJumga/blob/main/server/src/services/payouts/requestPayout.ts)

+Also, the Jumga server listens for `transfer.complete` events, if the transfer fails, the user's money is returned.
+See [here](https://github.com/Eunovo/ProjectJumga/blob/main/server/src/controllers/events/EventController.ts)